ExchangeCalendar/exchangecalendar/README.md

 sudo apt install git-core zip
 ```

-### Modify code
+### Patch the code

-To help us to maintain the code, we will be thankful to follow these guidelines:
+To help us to maintain the code, we will be thankful to follow these main

-* For Javascript files, use tabulations to indent your code
+guidelines:

-* For XML files, use spaces
+* Use indentation with 4 spaces

-That's a bit strange, we know, but it's like the original code has been written.
+* Avoid too long lines, try to break long lines into smaller ones

-As current code indentation is really bad and as we are humans, if you edit a
+* Avoid to write "spaghetti" code with too many if/else imbrications
-file, please first use formatters to automatically have better code indentation:
+* Try to keep code simple to help us maintain it on long term

-* For Javascript files, you can use js-beautify (from `jsbeautifier` Debian package or js-beautify npm package):
+When your patches are ready, you are welcome to do pull requests on our
-`js-beautify --jslint-happy --indent-with-tabs --operator-position after-newline --brace-style end-expand --replace codefile.js`
+repository.

-* For XML files, you can use xmlllint (from `libxml2-utils` Debian pacakge):
+Please help us to review your code by making multiple small pull
-`xmllint --format --output codefile.xml codefile.xml`
+requests instead of big ones modifying big parts of the code.

 ### Translate